information for first time ultra marathon runners

 Trail Running Rookie Ambassador

-Check out below how our 2017 and 2016 Rookie Ambassadors went in their first ever 100km race through their posts below AND FOLLOW our 2018 Ambassador Leonie Waldron as she chases her BIG GOAL!
+Check out below how our 2018, 2017 and 2016 Rookie Ambassadors went in their first ever 100km race through their posts below.
+2019 to be appointed shortly!

 In 2016 we appointed Julie Savage as our Rookie Ambassador and followed her progress to the 100km finish line, here is an archive of Julie's posts: About me / January / February / March / April / May / VIDEO: Leg 1 and 2 / June / VIDEO: The Forgotten Hill / July / VIDEO: Leg 4 / August #1 / August #2 / Post race blog - I did it!! ]

 We are very happy to provide three training programs to help guide you through your preparation for either the 100km solo race, 50km solo race or as a member of a team runnign 25km each.
 These are an incredible resource and used by many first rummers through to experienced runners looking for some guidance.